Coregular submanifolds and Poisson submersions: Examples from Lie theory

+We thus see that implies that This shows that \eqref{eq : unbounded contraction} cannot extend to a smooth function on the whole $U \times \C^{\times}$, and therefore no such $\omega$ can exist (on the whole $U \times \C^{\times}$).
+Therefore, the Poisson submersion with Poisson fibres $p:(\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$ is not locally trivial, in spite of having a locally trivial foliation. \end{example}

 \begin{example}\normalfont \emph{An example of a bundle associated to locally trivial principal bundle whose foliation is not locally trivial.} The translation action turns into a principal $G$-bundle.
-The Poisson structure on $P$ is $G$-invariant, and $p:(P,\pi_P) \to (M,0)$ is a locally trivial, coregular Poisson submersion.
-Let $G$ act on the Poisson manifold by $(a,b) \cdot (x_1,x_2,x_3,x_4) = (a+x_1,b+x_2,x_3,x_4)$.
-Then the associated bundle $p:\Sigma = P \times_G X \to M$ is diffeomorphic via the projection of $P \times X$ onto the last 5 coordinates to which does not have locally trivial foliation around $y_3=1$. \end{example} Next, we observe that
+The Poisson structure on $P$ is $G$-invariant, and $p:(P,\pi_P) \to (M,0)$ is a locally trivial Poisson submersion with Poisson fibres.
+Let $G$ act on the Poisson manifold by $(a,b) \cdot (x_1,x_2) = (a+x_1,b+x_2)$.
+The submanifold is a full slice to the action of $G$, and is therefore identified with the quotient $\Sigma = P \times_G X$.
+The associated Poisson structure is